Act 48, 2015 establishes additional requirements for individuals wishing to run for

 for the office of tax collector in Pennsylvania, effective January 1, 2017 (there

 may be additional or special requirements specific to certain municipalities.)

-You must be a resident of the municipality
+You must be an elector of the municipality

 You must have resided in the municipality for one year before the election.

 Individuals running for the office of tax collector, for the first time, must include